top of page

 In addition to research, I have also received rigorous clinical training and treated youth for a variety of mental disorders in school, outpatient, and hospital settings.
 During my predoctoral clinical internship at Massachusetts General Hospital/ Harvard Medical School, I engaged in full-time clinical work in child outpatient psychiatry and pediatric neuropsychological testing clinics.

-During my post-doctoral fellowship at The Developmental Risk and Cultural Resilience Lab, I am pursuing a research-focused career about youth and young adults focused on three primary areas:
+During my post-doctoral fellowship at The Development Risk and Cultural Resilience and Youth Development in Diverse Contexts labs, I am pursuing a research-focused career about youth and young adults, focusing on four primary areas:

 -

-The psychological effects of witnessing distressing content, including online content
+The psychological effects of witnessing potentially traumatic events in person and online

 -